infogulch/xtemplate/README.md

 config option.
 If a context root is not configured these functions produce an error.

-- `.ReadFile $file` reads and returns the contents of a file, as-is.
+- `.ReadFile $file` reads and returns the contents of a file, as a string.
 - `.ListFiles $file` returns a list of the files in the given directory.
 - `.FileExists $file` returns true if filename can be opened successfully.
 - `.StatFile $file` returns Stat of a filename.